Why use a single flute end mill? Because they work better in some cases, that’s why!

 BTW, sometimes these beasts are called o flute end mills or 1 flute end mills.

 There are a lot of strange beasts out there in the cutting tool world, and a lot of physics that are not obvious.
-For example, many machinists will know that more flutes means more productivity, but that certain materials, like aluminum, require fewer flutes–usually two or three.
-If that’s the case, when would it ever make sense to use a single flute end mill?
+For example, many machinists will know that more flutes means more productivity, but that certain materials, like aluminum, require fewer flutes–usually a two or three flute end mill.
+If that’s the case, when would it ever make sense to use single flute end mills?
 Is there a time when the least number of flutes possible is a good idea?

 In a word, “Yes!”
 Let’s talk about why.

 The reason we use fewer flutes in some materials has to do with the behavior of chips in those materials.
 Simply put, aluminum creates bigger chips, all other things being equal.
 This has to do with the way the material curls as well as other factors.